pooja-patil1-kharghar/NestJs-Task-RESTAP/README.md

    2.npm run migration:generate -- InitialMigration
        This will create a migration file in src/migrations.

-        Name your migration as you like after --
+         Name your migration as you like
          Run migrations
            npm run migration:run

 Applies all pending migrations to the database.

 Revert last migration (if needed)

 npm run migration:revert

-Rolls back the last applied migration.